 Because occupations involving physical labor dominate the local economy, Empire is generally considered to be a blue-collar town.
-43.32% of the Empire workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Empire is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Empire who work in sales jobs (14.01%), office and administrative support (12.09%), and food service (10.16%).
+38.06% of the Empire workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Empire is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Empire who work in sales jobs (14.19%), office and administrative support (10.56%), and food service (10.23%).

-Being a small town, Empire does not have a public transit system used by locals to get to and from work.
+Empire is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Empire is English.
 Other important languages spoken here include Italian and Spanish.